Parsinator, a tale of a pdf parser

 .
 One list per page and one string per line.
 I abstracted this step to support any text, not only pdf files.

 My next concern was how to do the actual parsing.
 I borrowed Parser combinators from Haskell and other functional languages.
-With parsers combinators, I could create small composable functions to extract or discard text at the page or line level.
+I could create small composable functions to extract or discard text at the page or line level.

 Skippers

 First, I assumed that a file has some content that spawns from one page to another.
-Imagine an invoice with lots of purchased items that requires a couple of pages to print.
-Also, I assumed that a file has some content on a given page and line.
-For example, the invoice number at the top-right corner of the first page.
+Imagine an invoice with many purchased items that we need a couple of pages to print it.
+Also, I assumed that a file has some content on a particular page and line.
+For example, the invoice number is at the top-right corner of the first page.

 Second, there were some lines I could ignore.
 For example, the legal notice at the bottom of the last page of an invoice.
-So, I needed to “skip” the first or last lines in a page, all blank lines, everything between two line numbers or two regular expressions.
+I needed to “skip” the first or last lines on a page, all blank lines, and everything between two line numbers or regular expressions.
 To ignore some text, I wrote skippers.

-A skipper to ignore the first lines of every page looks like this:
+This is SkipLineCountFromStart, a skipper to ignore the first lines of every page:

 public class SkipLineCountFromStart : ISkip